bmerkuri/final-project/README-Bjoni.md

 - 2.We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.

 We started studying hasura functions and implementing the examples we saw.
-The rest of the day was spent traying out different way to implement hasura actions.
+The rest of the day was spent trying out different way to implement hasura actions.

 ####################################################################################################################################################################
 # day-four